Zonke: Tours and notable performances

 On 5 July 2013, Zonke performed and recorded her live album Give and Take Live at a sold-out concert at the Lyric Theatre in Johannesburg after it was postponed following the death of her sister Busisiwe Dikana.
 On 20 March 2016, Zonke performed at the Ticketpro Dome in Johannesburg alongside American soul singer Lionel Richie, who was touring South Africa as part of his "All The Hits All Night Long" tour.

 Artistry

 Zonke Dikana is a versatile singer who sings in English and Xhosa language.
 During her time as a Kalawa Jazmee Records artist, her genre of music was mostly house music before she switched to afrosoul and neo soul on signing to TMP Entertainment.
-Her musical influences include Busi Mhlongo, Miriam Makeba and Brenda Fassie.
+Her musical influences include Sade, Busi Mhlongo, Miriam Makeba and Brenda Fassie.